-The tenor returned to the United States in 1923.
-This time, under the management of the same William Brennan who had discouraged him three years earlier, he began touring the country.
+Hayes returned to the United States in 1923 to give a recital in Boston.
+Philip Hale, critic for the Boston Herald commented that “if nature gave this singer a superior voice, to his own hard and intelligent work alone does he owe the neatness of his attack, his admirably smooth legato, and above all else, his perfect diction, the like of which has not been heard in Boston for many a day.”6 This time, under the management of the same William Brennan who had discouraged him three years earlier, he began touring the country.
 Southern venues would not engage him initially, but he soon sang to an integrated audience in Atlanta, as well as performing in other southern cities.

 Hayes spent most of the next two decades giving vocal recitals and performing with orchestras throughout the United States and Europe.
 It is estimated that his income for 1924 approached $100,000 (according to the Historical Statistics of the United States: Colonial Times to 1957, the per capita income in 1920 was $740.00).
 He was given a hero’s welcome when he sang in the Soviet Union in 1928.
 Unlike bass-baritone Paul Robeson–who made his first visit to the country six years later, Hayes did not embrace socialism as an alternative to America’s political disenfranchisement of African Americans.
 He stopped touring in Europe in the 1930’s because the changes in the political climate were no longer friendly to a black man.